jderrfuss/berrypy/README.md

 - File name: `config_general_settings.txt`
 - Contains info about relevant column names in input files (e.g. `response.corr` for accuracy of response)
-- Set thresholds for extreme values (e.g., exclude anything below 100 ms and above 2000 ms)
+- Set thresholds for extreme values (e.g., exclude anything below 100 ms and above 4000 ms)
-- Define measure of central tendency (i.e., mean or median)
 - Outlier rejection using SD, trimmed mean, or median absolute deviation
+- Option to list IDs of participants to exclude from analysis
+- Option to define columns that should be kept for the output file (e.g., age or gender)

 ### RT analysis

 - File name: `config_rts.txt`
 - Name and define conditions for output file
+- Define measure of central tendency (i.e., mean or median)
 - Basic syntax:
     - `<columnName>: [operator]<columnValue>`, where `<columnName>` is the column name in the input file (e.g., `response.corr`) and `<columnValue>` is the value (e.g., `0` for incorrect)
 - Operators